wp-plugins/plainview-activity-monitor/readme.txt

 No. PHP 5.3 is no longer officially supported.
 It is time for your web host to upgrade.

 == Changelog ==

+= 20150806 =
+* Activities table now autorefreshes.
+There is an autorefresh setting.
+* Filters can be modified via buttons on the same page as the activities table.
+* Hook grouping.
+* Code: git moved to https://bitbucket.org/edward_electric/activity-monitor

 = 20150508 =
 * Fixed mysqli error.